 Businesses on Messenger gives Facebook users direct and immediate access to a wide range of customer support straight from their mobile devices.
 Designed to be as easy as chatting on Messenger or text messaging, it eliminates the inconvenience and wasted time of being on hold over the phone, waiting for email support or submitting helpdesk tickets.
 This new feature also helps businesses personalize their service to provide better support and grow sales.

-Businesses on Messenger also works exactly the same way the Messenger app does; conversations are presented in one, continuous thread, making it easy to see a history of the conversation and keep it going for future interactions.
+Businesses on Messenger works the same way the Messenger app does: Conversations are presented in one continuous thread, making it easy to see a history of the conversation and keep it going for future interactions.

 Businesses don't even have to have customer reps working the Facebook Messenger channel, as the platform supports the use of sophisticated chatbots that are driven by machine learning to be as realistic and user-friendly as possible.
 You can license out these chatbots to work your channel and increase sales.
 [How to Increase Sales With Chatbots]

 If you haven't already, you can set up your own Facebook Business profile to begin interacting with customers through Messenger.
 The platform provides a step-by-step launch process to begin creating a conversation platform for your customers, which includes some basic auto-reply settings to help you converse with several customers at once without need of a chatbot.